ZachChristensen28/splunk-pihole-app-documentation/docs/reference/releases/index.md

 ### v2.2.2 <small>Jan 14, 2022</small>

-- Updated search dasboard to allow filtering of pie charts based of query input.
+- Updated search dashboard to allow filtering of pie charts based of query input.
 - Deprecating all knowledge objects for blocklist activity.
 This feature will be brought back with v6 of Pi-hole.
-- Added ability to search by host in dashbaords.
+- Added ability to search by host in dashboards.
 - Transaction search dashboard will now show if the CNAME was blocked.

 ### v2.2.1 <small>June 7, 2021</small>